snigdhakarmokar/snigdhakarmokar.github.io/_pages/about.md

 {% include base_path %}

-The Desire to work as a Pediatric Physiotherapist stemmed from my Post-graduation days, when I was in my master's program doing specialization in neurosciences.
+The desire to work as a pediatric physiotherapist stemmed from my post-graduation days, when I was in my master's program doing specialization in neurosciences.
 I had an encounter with a chirpy little girl who was diagnosed with Downs Syndrome, while talking to her for 2 minutes, we became friends.
 During the course of her therapy, my interest grew stronger in this field and I wanted to learn more about neurological disabilities predominant in kids.

 ![](https://i.imgur.com/ATWBDMT.jpg){: height="100" }